 Looking back I realize I would not have looked as adorable as Susie did in leotard and tights, not to mention a tutu.
 In fact, you know those hippos in Fantasia, dancing around in giant tutus, the ruffles of which covered the vast circumference of their midsection?
 Sort of like that.
-That would have been me.
-I’ve always imagined that Mom may have wanted to avoid the embarrassment of sitting there with the other mothers whose daughters were more ballerina-like.
+Mom may have wanted to avoid the embarrassment of sitting there with the other mothers whose daughters were more ballerina-like.

 Mother always insisted that I was not fat.
 A bit plump, she would say.
 But as we were growing up Susie was much more honest.
 She liked to call me Fatty Patty then laugh hysterically.
 Our parents told her that was off-limits, but she found ways to sneak it in.
 She even bought me a monogrammed pen once, under the guise of generosity.
 It said “Patty,” on it.
 I had never been called Patty except by her, and I grew to abhor the name.
 It’s okay for other people, but if someone mistakenly calls me that (it is a common nickname for Patricia), in the inner depths of me I hear “Fatty Patty.”